Liquid and Balanced Workload Modes

 Very often there it’s needed to have reports for tracking user activity, work logs, and reports about epic progress.
 As we can see, Jira presents different reports for different needs, but sometimes they’re not enough and not as detailed as users’ needs, especially if we’re searching for resource reports.

-Resource Workload Report presents a person’s individual workload both in hours & percentages for a specified period of time.
+Resource Utilization Report presents a person’s individual workload both in hours & percentages for a specified period of time.
 This report is extremely useful as it shows the total workload of team members and avoids over-, or underload.
 Enjoy a proper visualization of the resources’ workload and effortlessly manage your teams.

 Project Resources Report shows how resources are scheduled per project for a specified period of time.
 It is a high-level report and is very facilitative when you have numerous projects.
 It shows the number of hours and resources who are dedicated to the projects.
 The report clearly reflects team members’ involvement in different projects.

 Planned vs Actual report compares expected results with actual execution of tasks/projects.
-It is very important to have such analysis because it shows if tasks and project overall is getting estimated in the right way as well as whether there is any problem with a particular issue that is causing the whole project to deviate from the plan.
-This report allows to analyze whether expectations are justified and to plan the workflow better in order to avoid waste of time and resources.
+It is very important to have such analysis because it shows if tasks and the project overall are getting estimated in the right way as well as whether there is any problem with a particular issue that is causing the whole project to deviate from the plan.
+This report allows us to analyze whether expectations are justified and to plan the workflow better in order to avoid waste of time and resources.

 Reporting is a crucial part of efficient work and shouldn’t be neglected.
-ActivityTimeline offers a great variety of reports for the users’ convenience, starting from the time tracking reports to reports with statistics for projects.
+ActivityTimeline offers a great variety of reports for the users’ convenience, starting from time tracking reports to reports with statistics for projects.

 Plan and track with ease and ActivityTimeline.